Malcolm Boyden: BBC Hereford & Worcester

-BBC Coventry & Warwickshire
+BBC CWR

-Malcolm presented the Drive Time slot on BBC Coventry & Warwickshire for some time, from Monday to Thursday between 5 pm and 7 pm, as well as his Saturday Breakfast show between 9 am and noon.
+Malcolm presented the Drive Time slot on BBC CWR for some time, from Monday to Thursday between 5 pm and 7 pm, as well as his Saturday Breakfast show between 9 am and noon.

-In addition to his regular stints on BBC Hereford and Worcester, in late 2005, Boyden also took over Saturday Breakfast on BBC Coventry & Warwickshire.
+In addition to his regular stints on BBC Hereford and Worcester, in late 2005, Boyden also took over Saturday Breakfast on BBC CWR.
 He went on to take over Saturday mornings and his last show was on Saturday 2 March 2013.

 Back to Birmingham

-In the summer of 2006, Boyden made a brief return to BBC WM, where he took over the evening show, from Daz Hale who had taken over the Breakfast show during the summer of that year.
+In the summer of 2006, Boyden made a brief return to BBC Radio WM, where he took over the evening show, from Daz Hale who had taken over the Breakfast show during the summer of that year.

 He remained on the show until the Autumn of 2006 as Daz Hale returned to the slot upon the arrival of Phil Upton on the stations Breakfast show.
 Boyden covered for various presenters on the station since then.

-This was in addition to his weekend shows on BBC Coventry & Warwickshire & BBC Hereford and Worcester, although he did quit his Tuesday evening show on BBC Hereford & Worcester to take over the shows on BBC WM.
+This was in addition to his weekend shows on BBC CWR & BBC Hereford and Worcester, although he did quit his Tuesday evening show on BBC Hereford & Worcester to take over the shows on BBC Radio WM.